Kanarys raises $3 million for its data-driven platform to assess diversity and inclusion efforts – TechCrunch

 “Organizations have typically tried to address this with individual interventions,” said Price.
 “What we’re saying is we have to address it on both fronts.
 So much of the inequities that we see are based off of institutional and systemic policies and practices.”

-Not only does Kanarys track information on diversity and inclusion efforts for customers, but for job seekers there’s a database of about 1,000 companies which operates like Glassdoor .
+Not only does Kanarys track information on diversity and inclusion efforts for customers, but for job seekers there’s a database of about 1,000 companies which operates like Glassdoor.
 The focus is not just on worker satisfaction, but on how employees view the diversity efforts their employers are undertaking.

 Notably, Kanarys founders join the (far-too-few) ranks of Black entrepreneurs launching businesses and raising venture capital.
-In 2017, studies showed that 98 percent of venture capital raised in the U.S. went to men, according to data provided by the company.
-Black entrepreneurs in general receive less than one percent of venture capital, and Black women founders make up only 0.6 percent of venture capital funding raised.
+In 2017, studies showed that 98% of venture capital raised in the U.S. went to men, according to data provided by the company.
+Black entrepreneurs in general receive less than 1 % of venture capital, and Black women founders make up only 0.6% of venture capital funding raised.

 “We know that a focus on DEI in business is not just the right thing to do for employees, it also makes good business sense,” said Price, CEO and co-founder of Kanarys, in a statement.
 “Kanarys’ DEI data arms companies, for the first time, to make precise, immediate, and informed decisions using real, intersectional metrics around their diversity goals and inclusion programs that ultimately drive bottom-line business objectives.”